 ABOUT TRANSGENDER THERAPY

 Are you considering transitioning?
 Do you need support navigating the process of coming out to your family or at work?
 Are you simply exploring your identity and just want a safe non-judgmental place to truly understand you who are?
-I am here for you.
+We are here for you.

 Transgender people are a very diverse and unique community and are all around us.
-They represent many racial, ethnic, religious backgrounds as well as varying ages; they can be our own family members, coworkers, and neighbors.
-They strive for equality.
+They represent many racial, ethnic, religious backgrounds as well as varying ages.
+They can be our own family members, coworkers, neighbors, all striving for equality.
 Transgendered individuals need support and advocacy for an equal chance to succeed and thrive.
 They need to be treated with the same dignity and respect as anyone else.
 Living without fear of discrimination and violence is essential to their wellbeing and is the goal of organizations and individuals who support them.

 - Poverty – lack of legal protection translates into unemployment for transgender people, homelessness, engaging in underground economies like drug sales or survival sex work (which can put people at increased risk for violence and being arrested/incarcerated/targeted by law enforcement